BeamMP/BeamMP/README.md

 # Troubleshooting

-### “I have the mod installed, but I can’t connect to any servers…”
+### "I have the mod installed, but I can’t connect to any servers…"

 At this stage you should have the bridge and BeamMP UI up and running but cannot connect to a server.
 If you don’t have one of these, please follow the video posted above (in 'Installation') carefully.